About Noetic Counselling

-I practice using Processwork (Process Oriented Psychology), which is a body-oriented approach focused on a person’s here-and-now sensory-grounded experience.
+I practice using Processwork (Process Oriented Psychology), which is a body-oriented (somatic) approach focused on a person’s here-and-now sensory-grounded experience (What is being experienced in the moment).
 As a simple distinction, the varieties of different psychotherapy/psychology approaches can be divided into two main arms.
-Those therapies that take the unconscious/subconscious seriously, and those that do not.
-Many of the contemporary approaches usually used by psychologists such as CBT/DBT (Or most of the other therapies that use an acronym) do not treat the unconscious/subconscious as a potential healing resource.
+Those therapies that take the unconscious (Sometimes called the subconscious) seriously, and those that do not.
+Many of the contemporary approaches commonly used by psychologists such as CBT/DBT (Or most of the other therapies that use an acronym) do not treat the unconscious as a potential healing resource.

 Noetic

-Evidence-based practice is a misleading term that actually means manualised therapy.
+Evidence-based therapy, when used in psychology, is a misleading term that actually refers to methods of manualised therapy.
 Meaning, the therapy needs to be implemented in the specific manner the manual outlines for the therapist or psychologist as a set of instructions.
-Evidence based practice ignores a person’s unique individual experience, and instead, assumes that every presentation of a particular mental health condition (such as anxiety or depression) can be considered the same problem and solved with the same solution.
-Whilst studying my degree in psychological science, I became aware of this major flaw in the logic that underpins evidence-based practice.
+This differs to how the term would be intuitively understood.
+Evidence based therapy ignores a person’s unique individual experience, and instead, assumes that every presentation of a particular mental health condition (such as anxiety or depression) can be considered the same problem and solved with the same solution.
+Whilst studying my degree in psychological science, I became aware of this major flaw in the logic that underpins evidence-based therapy and the misconception of the term even amongst psychologists themselves.

-Additionally, when I looked closely at the actual scientific studies being used as evidence, the research actually shows that evidence-based practice is not very effective.
-Shedler (2010) outlines the lack of real world clinical efficacy in the journal article and magazine article linked below.
+Additionally, when I looked closely at the actual scientific studies on evidence-based therapy, the research shows that evidence-based therapy is not very effective.
+For example, 90% of patients in CBT trials show no meaningful clinical improvement in their presenting issues (Shedler, 2010).
+Shedler outlines the lack of real world clinical efficacy in the journal article and magazine article linked below.

 Instead of applying universal solutions, I work directly with a person’s lived experiences beyond simplified labels such as depression and anxiety.
 By exploring more fully the lived experiences of being depressed, or feeling anxious, genuine personal solutions arise naturally and authentically, and hold a truth that is evident in the moment they are realised.